MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 # Windows Containers Quick Start

 This quick start will walk through basic creation and management of Windows Containers.
 This exercise will walk through a simple deployment of IIS in both a Windows Server and Hyper-V container.
-In addition to container management, this exercise will introduce networking, data and resource control concepts.
+In addition to container management, this exercise will introduce networking, data, and resource control concepts.
 When complete you should have a basic understanding of simple container creation and management.

 **Note** – the left hand table of contents can be minimized to increase the document display.

 The following items are needed in order to complete this quick start.

 - A Windows Container Host running Windows 2016 (Full UI or Core) – Quick Start Host Deployment.
 - The Widows Server 2016 Installation Media – Download Location.

-- This quick start will demonstrate both Windows Server and Hyper-V Containers.
+This quick start will demonstrate both Windows Server and Hyper-V Containers.
 To try out Hyper-V containers these additional items will be required.

 - Window Container Host with Nested Virtualization – Nest Virtualization.

 ## Windows Server Container

 Windows Server Containers provide an isolated, portable, and resource controlled operating environment for running applications and hosting processes.
-Windows Server Containers provide isolation between the container, host, and other containers running on the host through process and namespace isolation.
-When running Windows Server Containers, the container hosts’ kernel is shared with all containers, and processes from all containers are visible on the host.
+Windows Server Containers provide isolation between the container, host, and other containers running on the host, through process and namespace isolation.
+When running Windows Server Containers, the container hosts’ kernel is shared with all containers and processes from all containers are visible on the host.

 ### Create Container

 At the time of TP4, Windows Server Containers running on a Windows Server 2016 with full UI or a Windows Server 2016 Core container host will require the Windows Server 2016 Core OS Image.
-This quick start demonstrates this configuration.To validate that the Windows Serve Core OS Image has been installed, use the `Get-ContainerImage` command.
+This quick start demonstrates this configuration.

+To validate that the Windows Serve Core OS Image has been installed, use the `Get-ContainerImage` command.
 You may see multiple OS images, that is ok.

 ```powershell
 Get-ContainerImage